wpsharks/s2member-kb/tutorials/2015/120-s2member-pro-forms.md

 #### Stripe™ Pro-Forms

 - **One-Step Free Registration Forms** provide access to any Membership Level or Custom Capability package.
 Free Registration can also be set to self-expire any trial access granted by these forms.
+You can use this Pro-Form even if you don't integrate payment gateway details.
 - **One-Step Registration/Checkout Forms** provide access to any Membership Level and/or Custom Capability package that you configure.
 - **One-Step Billing Modification Forms** make it possible for Users/Members to upgrade or downgrade their account with you.
 - **One-Step Custom Capability “Buy Now” Forms** sell Independent Custom Capabilities to new and/or existing customers wanting more.